Research.

 In a theory paper, my co-authors and I propose an occupational framework to assess the impact of AI on work, calling attention to the ways in which occupational members wield individual- and field-level power to respond to technological change.

-“AI as Equalizer?: Refugees’ Perceptions and Uses of AI”
+“AI as Equalizer: Perceptions and Uses of AI Among Refugee Digital Workers in East Africa”

-In an interview study, I examine refugees’ perceptions and uses of AI, extending theories about AI’s impact on work to the Global South.
+In an ongoing interview study, I examine the perceptions and uses of AI among refugee digital workers in East Africa—a group that is uniquely exposed to AI disruption—extending theories about AI’s impact on work to the Global South.

 Publications